 Any business owner – large or small, will need to use some sort of accounting software such as Tally.
-In today’s diversified and interconnected world, it is virtually impossible to keep track of company accounts using pen and paper.
+Accounting needs of any buinesses have changed.
+A buinesses needs more that just profit and loss maintenance in accounting.

 To suit the high velocity requirements of modern businesses, Tally teamed up with Amazon Web Services in 2022 to make the Tally Prime software suite available to users over the internet.

-Despite being the primary choice of Indian businesses and business-owners for over thirty years, Tally has its fair share of shortcomings.
-Here is a succinct summary of the reasons why Tally is not the number one choice of many Indian business owners
+Despite being the first choice of Indian businesses and business-owners for over thirty years, Tally has its fair share of shortcomings.
+Here is summary of reasons why Tally is not the number one choice of many Indian business owners

 1. Inadequate Data Security

 There is no backup or redundancy feature built into the Tally ERP system.
 If you lose the password or if your system gets corrupted, then you can use a lot of valuable data.
-The password protection system of Tally is also not sophisticated enough to endure the sustained efforts of modern cybercriminals.
+The password protection system of Tally is also not sophisticated enough to tackle modern cybercriminals.

 2. Unintuitive and Not User-Friendly

-Tally was originally designed to be a DOS program by a mathematics graduate with no experience in design.
-Despite the strides made since then, Tally still has a clunky and unoriginal interface.
-It cannot be used intuitively and the learning curve is steep – making it seem intimidating for today’s tech-savvy users.
+Tally was originally designed to be a DOS (Disk Operating System) program by a mathematics graduate with no experience in design.
+Despite the changes made since then, Tally still has a clunky and unoriginal interface.
+It cannot be used with ease and the learning curve is steep – making it intimidating for todays tech-savvy users.

 3. Single Window Software

 Tally is a single window software, which means that the application can only be used on a single computer.
-Even if a business has a license for Tally, they can only view and manipulate a ledger from one device.
-In today’s competitive and fast-moving business landscape, this is a very annoying problem.
+Even if a business has a license for Tally, they can only view and utilize the software from one device.
+In todays competitive and fast-moving business landscape, this is a very annoying problem.